hanaDemma/Financial-News-and-Stock-Price-Integration-Analysis-Week-1/scripts/README.md

 # Overview
 This project integrates financial market data with news sentiment analysis to explore the relationship between market behavior and public sentiment.
-It leverages Python for data manipulation, analysis, and visualization, combining historical stock data with natural language processing for insights into price movements, sentiment trends, and portfolio performance.

-This project integrates financial market data with news sentiment analysis to explore the relationship between stock price movements and public sentiment.
-Using Python for data manipulation, analysis, and visualization, the project combines historical stock data with natural language processing (NLP) to generate insights into:
+It leverages Python for data manipulation, analysis, and visualization, combining historical stock data with natural language processing to generate insights into:

 - Price movements and technical stock indicators
 - Sentiment trends from news articles